noroutine/grit/README.md

 print(environment.name)
 ```

-You create as many variatoins as you want and combine them
+You create as many variations as you want and combine them
 ```python
 class Environment(Variation):
   color: str = "green"